Answers To A Few Frequently Asked Questions:

 - as a fixed fee with a stipulated sum; or

 - as a reflection of the number of hours needed to do the work.

 We sometimes propose a hybrid arrangement, with an hourly rate for some stages – for example at the beginning, when the scope of the project may need to be explored – and a fixed fee for others – when the scope of work is clear and is not likely to change.
 For more, see here.

 There is no single answer to this question – it is like asking how much does a car cost: it depends.
 The cost of a project depends on quality, complexity, size, scope, time and site conditions.
-Architect-designed projects currently cost upwards of $3,200 per square metre in Sydney, with bathrooms and kitchens much more, and work on tight sites more again.
-As the expected standard of quality and finishes increases, so does the cost.
-As they say at NASA: ‘faster, cheaper, better – choose any two’.
+As the expected standard of quality and finishes increases, so does the cost: ‘faster, cheaper, better – choose any two’.

 The best answer is to look at our portfolio of projects.
 All the houses are comfortable and modern, but we do not follow or promote particular styles or trends, as each project and every client is different.
 We believe in designing buildings that will last for a long time, that are environmentally efficient and as sustainable as possible.
 We believe that your home should be a robust container for your life, something that will change with you as your circumstances change.

 A lot of people make these renovating mistakes.
 They are in no particular order, but they are all to be avoided.

 - Don’t start renovating too early – make sure you have a master plan

 - Don’t avoid design work to save money